 Some other studies conducted in recent years also concluded a favorable impact upon hair growth after the application of topical caffeine.

 I doubt that caffeine can really be as effective as Minoxidil when it comes to hair growth.
-However, there does seem to be a decent chance that caffeine at the very least stimulates faster hair growth.
+However, there does seem to be a decent chance that it at the very least stimulates faster hair growth.
+And perhaps a slight thickening of thinning hair.